Cedrake1027/Customize-Omada-Captive-Portal-Free/README.md

 **About**

 This project provides a free, customizable web page for your TP-Link Omada Controller's captive portal.
-It's designed to work specifically with the "Hotspot" authentication type using vouchers.
+It's designed to work specifically with the **Hotspot** authentication type using vouchers, with **MAXIMUM 7 DIGITS**.

 **Why Choose This?**